Capital-Economics-IT/ce_api_examples/content_api/README.md

 ## Getting Started

 1. **Obtain an API subscription** - To use the API you will need to have an api-user account.
 Please contact your account manager for more details.
-2. We use generated**API keys** to authenticate users API requests.
-You will need to provide your_api-key_ as a query string argument (more details below).
+2. We use generated **API keys** to authenticate users API requests.
+You will need to provide your api-key as a query string argument (more details below).
 3. Call the API endpoint!
-We have provided some examples in this repository to help you get started.

 ## Endpoint